“How much are stamps?” I asked the checker at Costco the other week.

 Doing the math in my head I quickly realized that while that was more than I wanted to spend in the moment, I would be taking home 100 stamps, which would last me quite a while.

 I don’t use stamps every day, but it always seems that when I need one, I’m out.
 Thus, I find myself searching for where to buy stamps near me.
-I used to think the Post Office was the only place to buy stamps, but when I discovered otherwise, I’ve realized that there are lots of places to buy stamps.
+I used to think the Post Office was the only place to buy postage but I’ve since learned there are many other options.

 While it seems like the price of stamps is always going up, we still need them.
 Places like Costco, and others, offer discounts that help bring that cost down.

 If you want to know where to buy a book of stamps, you’ll find lots of options here.

 **Related: Do you hate to go out and buy stamps?
 You can print postage from the comfort of your home.
 Visit Stamps.com to learn how you can manage your needs directly from home.**

 Did you know that some banks will let you buy stamps at their ATMs?

 1. Wells Fargo ATMs dispense stamps 24 hours a day, seven days a week.

 Many banks also sell stamps.
-Here’s a selection of some national banks that sell stamps.
+Here’s a selection of some national banks that sell postage.

 2. Fifth Third Bank